-For those working in the community during the weekdays, a typical day might include rising in the morning and having breakfast, doing work outside/with the animals/for the community for a few hours, breaking for lunch, doing a bit more work in the afternoon, and getting ready to spend the evening with their family and/or community.
+On the off-grid property, a typical day might include rising in the morning and having worship, breakfast, doing work outside/with the animals/for the community for a few hours, breaking for lunch, doing a bit more work in the afternoon, and getting ready to spend the evening with their family and/or community.

 During the evenings we share dinner with our families and/or the community, and typically read the Bible, worship, do skills training on a given homesteading/preparedness topic or spend time with one other.

 On Sundays, we spend the day in worship and prayer, and have a more robust community event.